jupyter/jupyter/docs/source/what_is_jupyter.md

 by a common set of ideas about computational notebooks, their advantages, and how best to work with them effectively.

-Let's break down some of those ideas.
+Let's take a look at some of those ideas.

 ## Interactive programming (the REPL)

 In the past, writing programs, running them, and seeing results was commonly a slower and more deliberative process than it is today.

 As time passed, new techniques were discovered that sped up the process between writing code, running it, and seeing results.
-Languages like Python were also later introduced that offered some unique advantages over older languages.
+Languages like [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) were also later introduced that offered some unique advantages over older languages.

 For instance, Python is an interpreted language, so it does not need to be [compiled](https://en.wikipedia.org/wiki/Compiler) before it can be run (saving programmers steps and time).
 It is also a